Herpes simplex virus in Adult

 Ninety percent of adults are antibody positive to HSV-1.
 HSV-2 prevalence is lower, affecting almost a quarter of the US population.
 Women have a higher seropositivity to HSV-2 than men.
 Americans of African descent have a higher seropositive rate than other US population groups.
 Risk factors for genital HSV infection include having multiple sexual partners, lower educational and socioeconomic levels, a man who has sex with men, or human immunodeficiency virus (HIV) infection.

 Symptoms of primary disease are usually more severe than recurrent disease and depend upon the site of inoculation.
 Herpetic gingivostomatitis (usually HSV-1) presents with fever, malaise, bleeding, painful gums, pain upon eating, and sometimes pharyngitis and foul breath.
 In primary genital herpes, headache, fever, malaise, pain, and dysuria are common.
 Complications include urinary retention, constipation, and aseptic meningitis.
 Primary keratoconjunctivitis is associated with pain, eyelid edema, photophobia, and tearing.
 Localized adenopathy is common with primary infection.
 Disease occurs 3-7 days after exposure; recovery from a primary episode usually occurs in 2-6 weeks.
 Disseminated infection and pneumonitis may occur in the immunocompromised.
 Other complications include bacterial superinfection, radiculoneuropathy, encephalitis, hepatitis, and eczema herpeticum in patients with atopy.
-Pregnant women with primary HSV infection are at increased risk for severe illness, ie, dissemination and hepatitis, particularly in the third trimester.
+Pregnant individuals with primary HSV infection are at increased risk for severe illness, ie, dissemination and hepatitis, particularly in the third trimester.

 Recurrent disease usually lacks constitutional symptoms.
 Itching, burning, tingling, or pain often precede the skin lesions.
 Complications include bacterial superinfection, eczema herpeticum, erythema multiforme, Bell palsy, aseptic meningitis, and encephalitis.